-Things just don’t add up whenever God is in the details of the human mind.
-Please make a mental note that the following Scriptures required obedience and faith before each miracle occurred.
-God uses ordinary things to create extraordinary feats.
+Most of the time, things don’t seem to add up whenever God is in the details; human reasoning can confuse the mind.
+The following Scriptures required obedience and faith from each individual before miracles occurred.
+Make a mental note that God uses ordinary things to create extraordinary feats.

 And lastly, we have the parable of “Five Thousand Fed”, found in John 6:9-14.
 Jesus went up a mountainside and sat down there with his disciples.
 This was the time of the Passover.
-Following Jesus was a crowd of 5,000 people.
-His disciples were concerned because they did have any food to feed the people.
-However, there was a little boy who had five barley loaves and two fish for his meal.
-Jesus told the people to sit down and he asked for the loaves to be brought to him.
-He gave thanks and distributed to the people who were seated.
-He did the same with the fish, everyone ate as much they wanted.
-There were 12 large baskets with pieces from the barley loaves left over.
+Following Jesus was a crowd of 5,000 men (including women and children).
+His disciples were concerned because they didn’t have any food to feed the crowd.
+However, there was a little boy who brought a small lunch that consisted of five barley loaves and two fish.

 Photo: Michael L.G.

 *Additional Scripture Ref: Romans 12:1; Ephesians 3:20; Psalms 23:1